 New Orleans Child Relocation Lawyers

-Protecting your rights when a parent wants to relocate from New Orleans or Slidell
+Protecting your rights when a parent wants to relocate from New Orleans

 Many parents do not understand the laws regarding moving with a child to another state or, in some cases, even to a location as little as 75 miles away.
 When child relocation disputes are an issue, there is a legal process that must be followed, and the court must grant permission for the parent to move with the child.
 Many factors come into play including the child’s age, the child’s relationship with the nonrelocating parent, the child’s preference and best interest, and the need for the parent’s relocation, among several more.

 At the Law Office of James A. Graham, our New Orleans child custody lawyers can help.
 If you need to relocate with your child, we’ll help you obtain court approval for the relocation.
 If you object to the other parent moving with your child, we’ll fight to contest the move or to obtain the protections you and your child need to feel secure.
 If you are thinking of moving with your child (or contesting a move), you should always get the opinion of an experienced family law attorney.
-Call us in New Orleans or Slidell to get started.
+Call us in New Orleans to get started.

 How can we help?